pseudocc/rig/README.md

 # Random Identifier Generator

-Insert a random identifier for your code on insert mode.
+Vim plugin that inserts random identifiers for your codes on insert mode.

+I could say this is one of the best plugin to make code unmaintainable.

 ## Installation